vianney-g/linear.nvim/README.md

 :lua require'linear'.issues{team = 'TEAM'}
 ```

 This will open a Telescope finder.

+## Keybindings

+Not configurable yet.

+ - Press <CR> to copy the ticket identifier to the current buffer.
-Selecting a Linear issue will copy the branch name of the selected issue inside the current buffer.
+ - Press <C-b> to copy the branch name to the current buffer.

+## TODO

+ - Detect the current ticket from the current branch name.
+ - Make the keybindings configurable.